splynx/docs/files/en/configuring_tariff_plans/bundle_plans/bundle_plans.md

 Bundle Plans
 ============

 Bundle plans are used to group internet, voice and custom services so that is possible to set one common price for the services as a group.
 It also improves the service management when a customer has more than one service.
 This allows you as an ISP to create "Packages" of combined services to your liking which you can offer to customers instead of individual services.
 For instance, supplying a customer with VOIP services, instead of selling each of the related services as individual services, you can sell a package that includes; monthly connectivity, monthly account rental + monthly rental of equipment, as an example.

 To create a new Bundle plan, navigate to _Tariff Plans → Bundles_ and click on the "Add bundle" button on the top right of the page.

 ![bundle1.png](bundle1.png)
 ![bundle2.png](bundle2.png)

-In addition to the current tariff fields, we have added some other information fields related to an activation/cancellation fees and contract duration.
+In addition to the current tariff fields, we have added some other information fields related to activation/cancellation fees and contract duration.

 **Activation fee** → the price for service activation of this package/bundle.